 OKRA is a non-profit (status pending) corporation established to improve the business of recycling by providing education and referral services about integrated solid waste management, including reduction, reuse and recycling.
 It is designed to serve as a central communication point for exchange among businesses, industries, government entities, public and private organizations, and citizens about recycling.

-A 501(c)(3) nonprofit organization, OKRA works to support recycling efforts.
+A 501(c)(3) nonprofit organization (status pending), OKRA works to support recycling efforts.
 We provide a forum for networking, encourage local end-markets, and work to create a unified voice for Oklahoma Recyclers.
 We have strong partnerships with the state DEQ, Keep Oklahoma Beautiful, The Metropolitan Environmental Trust and EPA.

 Oklahoma Recycling Conference

-The 2014 conference will be held at the Nigh University Center on the UCO campus in Edmond on Thursday, October 09.
-Click here for 2014 conference information.
+The 2014 conference was held at the Nigh University Center on the UCO campus in Edmond on Thursday, October 09.
+Click here for 2014 conference information and PowerPoint presentations.

 ARD PSA Contest

 In honor of America Recycles Day, high school students are encouraged to submit a Public Service Announcement on the theme: “The Amazing Race for Zero Waste!”
-Click here to see 2014 contest rules!
+Click here to see 2014 contest winners!

 Recycling means many things to Oklahomans.
 Beyond resource conservation and managing solid waste, recycling creates jobs in Oklahoma.
 Recent studies show that there are more than 5,000 jobs in Oklahoma created from recycling related processes.
 These jobs represent over 300 million dollars in payroll each year.
 Recycling is good for the Earth AND good for the economy of Oklahoma.